 When exposed to a powerful indirect light source, the soil can soon become exceedingly dry.
 Dry soil isn’t the direct source of black stains on stems and leaves, but it does promote the development of other symptoms.
 Unsuitable soil may have a limited retention capacity, resulting in poor absorption, dehydration, and a variety of nutritional issues.

 Dry soil is typically the result of poor light control.
-You must not expose the soil to direct or intense indirect sunlight before potting (or repotting) your monstera.
+You must not expose the soil to direct or intense indirect sunlight before potting (or repotting) your Monstera.
 It dries out and becomes hydrophobic.

 Poor drainage is another source of dry soil.
-If you choose compact soil that is heavy on the clay, water will not flow through it and the root level will remain dry.
+If you choose compact soil that is heavy on clay, water will not flow through it and the root level will remain dry.

 Make sure your soil is in indirect light and it gets just enough water.
 If the soil is too compact, try mixing it with gravel and pebbles.
 According to research, gravel and pebble mixture can improve soil drainage, and help keep the soil’s temperature and humidity stable.